-Matcha is a real buzz word presently but this powerful antioxidant green tea powder has actually been around for centuries.
-It’s now known as one of the most powerful superfoods on the market and along with its antioxidant properties is also a mood enhancer, a memory and concentration booster and so much more.
+Matcha is a real buzz word in recent years, but this powerful antioxidant green tea powder has actually been around for centuries.
+It’s now known as one of the most powerful superfoods on the market; its antioxidant properties makes it a great mood enhancer, a memory and concentration-booster and so much more.
 It also contains vitamins A, B-complex, C, E, K and trace minerals.
 Matcha is made from Japanese tea leaves (tencha) which are grown in the shade to increase their chlorophyll content.
 The leaves are then harvested and ground to create this bright green super powder.

 Green Egg Sarmie with Matcha Mayo